Chapter 7: Voting and Elections

 Once the petition has enough signatures from registered voters, it is approved by a state agency or the secretary of state for placement on the ballot.
 Signatures are verified by the state or a county elections office to ensure the signatures are valid.
 If the petition is approved, the initiative is then placed on the next ballot, and the organization campaigns to voters.

 While the process is relatively clear, each step can take a lot of time and effort.
 First, most states place a time limit on the signature collection period.
 Organizations may have only 150 days to collect signatures, as in California, or as long as two years, as in Arizona.
 For larger states, the time limit may pose a dilemma if the organization is trying to collect more than 500,000 signatures from registered voters.
 Second, the state may limit who may circulate the petition and collect signatures.
 Some states, like Colorado, restrict what a signature collector may earn, while Oregon bans payments to signature-collecting groups.
 And the minimum number of signatures required affects the number of ballot measures.
-Arizona had more than sixty ballot measures on the 2000 general election ballot, because the state requires so few signatures to get an initiative on the ballot.
-Oklahomans see far fewer ballot measures because the number of required signatures is higher.
+California had twelve ballot measures on the 2020 general election ballot, because the state requires fewer signatures to get a constitutional amendment or initiative on the ballot than in a state like Oklahoma, where the number of required signatures is higher.
+In Oklahoma, the required numbers are almost double those of California—8 percent (law) and 15 percent (amendment) of the votes in the last gubernatorial election.
+California voters may also have an equally high number of local ballot initiatives.
+For example, a San Francisco voter in the 2016 election had a total of forty-two ballot measures to consider, seventeen at the state level and twenty-five at the city and county level.

 Another consideration is that, as we’ve seen, voters in primaries are more ideological and more likely to research the issues.
 Measures that are complex or require a lot of research, such as a lend-lease bond or changes in the state’s eminent-domain language, may do better on a primary ballot.
 Measures that deal with social policy, such as laws preventing animal cruelty, may do better on a general election ballot, when more of the general population comes out to vote.
 Proponents for the amendments or laws will take this into consideration as they plan.